90 Follow-Up Email Subject Lines from Real Campaigns

 We’ve all been there and know how frustrating it can be.

-That’s why we’ve created a list of eighteen efficient follow-up email subject lines to save you some time when crafting your follow-ups.
+That’s why we’ve created a list of ninety efficient follow-up email subject lines to save you some time when crafting your follow-ups.

 We’re going to take you through the different subject line types based on various use cases such as: